oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_inventory.rst

     # Example filtering using hostname_format
     hostname_format: "private_ip"

+    # Sets the inventory_hostname.
+Each item is a Jinja2 expression and it gets evaluated on host_vars.
+    #hostname_format_preferences and hostname_format cannot be used together
+    hostname_format_preferences:
+      - "display_name+'.oci.com'"
+      - "id"

     # Example group results by key
     keyed_groups:
       - key: availability_domain

+    # Excludes a host from the inventory when any of the Jinja2 expression evaluates to true.
+    exclude_host_filters:
+      - "region not in ['iad']"

+    # Includes a host in the inventory when any of the Jinja2 expression evaluates to true.
+    #include_host_filters and filters options cannot be used together.
+    include_host_filters:
+      - "display_name is match('.*.oci.com')"

     # Example using filters
     filters: